UPDATE: Apr. 11, 2018

 This is satire, and it bites hard.
-“Lionel ASBO” ( his surname stands for Anti-Social Behaviour Order, which has put on him) is possibly the nastiest, least likeable, most unlikely to improve, most threatening, most hate-filled and saddest character ever created.
+“Lionel ASBO” ( his surname stands for Anti-Social Behaviour Order, which was placed on him numerous times) is possibly the nastiest, least likeable, most unlikely to improve, most threatening, most hate-filled and saddest character ever created.
 He is a masterpiece of degeneracy, violence and perversion.
-Yet, very subtly, he knows it.
-It kills him.
+Yet, at heart, he knows it.
+And it kills him.

 In Lionel ASBO, England is overrun by criminals and perverts, and anyone nice and normal runs the risk of being harmed.
 “Des Pepperdine”, Lionel’s nephew, is the “Alex (DeLarge)” of Anthony Burgess’ 1962 A Clockwork Orange – he is an innocent whom society, and his uncle, tries to brainwash and deprave.
 Unlike Alex though, it doesn’t work.
 He visits the library, goes to university and does normal things.
 Except that for that incident with his grandma.
 His uncle is the Great Perverter, who teaches him, for instance, to feed his dogs bottles of Tabasco chili sauce and raw meat to make them good and crazy.